 The combination of excellent guest service, diverse crowds, savory bites by notable chefs, inventive beverage programs, and exquisitely designed and decorated spaces make these hotel bars must-visit-destinations.

 Jade Bar is truly a cocktail connoisseur’s dream with its resort-casual vibe, acoustic live music and stunning views of Camelback Mountain and the Praying Monk.
-Like the resort itself, most cocktails offer a nod to Asian influence while showcasing local juices and herbs.
-Try the Sweet ‘n’ Sour Smash, made with Elijah Craig bourbon, yuzu, Thai basil, lemon and simple syrup.
+Stop by for The Pour, Monday through Thursday from 4 p.m. to 6 p.m., and enjoy happy-hour pricing on premium craft cocktails like the Cantaloupe Martini and Beach Bum.
+There’s also “The Pour” of the week, an exclusive creation by Jade Bar’s mixologist.
 While there, enjoy the full menu from elements restaurant, helmed by Celebrity Executive Chef Beau MacMillan.

 The only difficult decision that you’ll make at The Mix Up Bar is whether or not to have wine or a cocktail.
 Whatever direction you choose to go with will be a good one as the bar is known for their creative mixology program and for having a Coravin, which allows guests to indulge in wines by the glass that are normally offered only by the bottle.
 Like the “garden-to-glass” cocktails, the dining menu at the bar is prepared with only the freshest ingredients by renowned Executive Chef Todd Allison of the property’s T. Cook’s Restaurant.
 Along with delectable sips and eats, the bar has a high-end rustic feel and is frequented by local neighbors, business travelers and resort guests.
-I suggest stopping in on one of their fun theme nights to enjoy “Tacos & Tequila Tuesdays,” “Bourbon & Burgers Thursdays” or live music on Friday and Saturday evenings.
+I suggest stopping in on one of their fun theme nights to enjoy “Tostadas & Tequila Tuesdays,” “Bourbon & Burgers Thursdays” or "Sangria Sundays.

 On the edge of downtown Scottsdale sits ZuZu at the retro-hip Hotel Valley Ho.
-The location, locally-sourced menu by Executive Chef Charles Wiley, craft cocktails, high-quality wine list and modern-yet-vintage vibe at ZuZu make for a relaxed atmosphere.
-One of the best times to experience ZuZu is during happy hour, which runs from 4 – 7 p.m.
+The location, locally-sourced menu, craft cocktails, high-quality wine list and modern-yet-vintage vibe at ZuZu make for a relaxed atmosphere.
+One of the best times to experience ZuZu is during happy hour, which runs from 4 p.m. – 7 p.m.
 Mon. – Fri.
-Order up Green Chili Pork or Slow Roasted Ribeye Dip and pair it with cocktails like the Blackberry Mule or Blood Orange Margarita.
+Order up the Chicken Wings with Sweet Island Chile sauce or ZuZu Fries with truffle ketchup and pair it with signature cocktails like the Sundance Margarita or Trash the Beach House.

-After just a short elevator ride, Talking Stick Resort guests can take part in two different types of nighttime experiences.
-If you’re looking for a relaxed and elegant experience, stop at Orange Sky Restaurant on the 14th floor to take in the breathtaking views from the floor-to-ceiling windows while listening to nightly live tunes.
-Enjoy a craft cocktail or select an award-winning wine from a list brimming with thirty different wines by the glass.
-If you’re looking for more of a party, head up one floor to Degree 270.
-Named after the spectacular views, this nightclub has a really lively crowd that is not too shy to get out on the dance floor.
+After a short elevator ride, Talking Stick Resort guests can take part in two different types of nighttime experiences (and can really make a full night of it by taking in a show after dinner).
+If you’re looking for a relaxed and elegant experience, stop at Orange Sky Restaurant on the 15th floor to take in the breathtaking views from the floor-to-ceiling windows while listening to nightly live tunes.
+Enjoy a craft cocktail or select an award-winning wine from a list brimming with 30 different wines by the glass.
+If you’re looking for more of a party, head down one floor to Degree 270.
+Named after the spectacular views, this nightclub has a lively crowd that is not too shy to get out on the dance floor.